What is Phishing? Is There Anything Merchants Can Do to Stop It?

 As we alluded to, though, the tactics have evolved a lot over the years.
-Nowaday, there is a wide range of different techniques used in phishing scams.
-For example:
+Nowadays, there is a wide range of different techniques used in phishing scams.
+Other tactics include:

 Simple: it’s the path of least resistance.
 Criminals attack consumers using phishing tactics because it’s the easiest way to get usable consumer data.
 It’s much easier to trick an individual into clicking a malicious email link than to hack into and navigate an organization’s computer system.